 You have a 14-day cooling-off period from either the date the loan agreement is signed or when you receive a copy of the agreement, whichever is later.

-If you cancel, you have up to 30 days to repay the capital and interest.
+If you cancel, you have up to 30 days to repay the money.

 What to watch out for with a personal loan

-If your credit rating is less than perfect, you may be accepted for a loan but charged a much higher rate of interest than the representative APR.
-Your application for a personal loan will not necessarily be accepted.
+If your credit rating is less than perfect, you might be accepted for a loan but charged a much higher rate of interest.

-Arrangement fees will be included in the APR – which is why you should compare APRs rather interest rates.
+Arrangement fees will be included in the APR – which is why you should compare APRs rather than just interest rates.

-If you are already struggling to pay your bills and repay our debts, you shouldn’t take on extra debt such as a personal loan.
+If you’re already struggling to pay your bills and repay other debts, you shouldn’t take on extra debt such as a personal loan.

 How to get the best personal loan deal